YuukiFST/GPU-Dword-Manager/README.md

 > [!CAUTION]
 > ## ⚠️ THIS PROJECT IS ARCHIVED — NO LONGER MAINTAINED ⚠️
 >
-> **This project is no longer being updated and there are no plans to update it in the foreseeable future.**
+> **This project is no longer being updated and I have no plans to update it in the foreseeable future.**
 >
-> ---
->
 > ### 🔴 FOR ADVANCED USERS ONLY — READ BEFORE USING
 >
 > **This tool should only be used by people who know exactly what they are doing.**
 >
-> The repository was kept private for a period of time because the program contains **NVIDIA-specific registry tweaks that were created purely for testing purposes** — they are **NOT optimizations** and **WILL negatively impact NVIDIA GPU performance**.
-The author does not use an NVIDIA GPU and these settings were never validated for real-world use.
+> I kept this repository private for a period of time because some tweaks in the **Quick Tweaks section for NVIDIA** were created purely for my own testing purposes and **can negatively impact NVIDIA GPU performance**.
+I do not own or use an NVIDIA GPU, so those settings were never validated for real-world use.
+Apply them with caution.
 >
-> **If you have an NVIDIA GPU, applying those tweaks without understanding what they do can harm your system's GPU performance.**
+> Similarly, disabling **Logs, Debugs and Traces for AMD GPUs can also be harmful to performance** for users with an AMD GPU from the **5000 series or above**.
 >
 > You have been warned.
 Proceed at your own risk.